 As the table shows, Utah is on par with the national average for approval rating at the Initial Application.
 However, the Reconsideration and Hearing approval rating is lower by 4.0 and 6.4 percentage points.

 Utah Initial Application Approval Over Time

 As the table and the below chart show, Utah is on par with the national average of Initial Applications going back to at least 2011.
-In 2021, Utah ranked 36th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have stayed above the national average in Utah over the last few years, they still rank on par with the national average.
+In 2022, Utah ranked 25th in the nation in terms of percentage approval of Initial Applications.
 But, if you are thinking of applying for SSDI in Utah, don’t worry – there are multiple stages to the application process.

 Utah Reconsideration Approval Over Time

 As the table and the below chart indicate, Utah has been lower than the national average when it comes to Approvals at the Reconsideration level.
 In 2022, Utah ranked 48th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.